RESEARCH STARTER

 These laws express the relationships between certain microscopic variables, such as position and velocity.

 The question then arises: How are the macroscopic variables of bulk matter related to the microscopic variables of its constituents?
-To put it another way, how are the perfect gas laws and the laws of thermodynamics to be explained in terms of Newton's laws or the laws of quantum theory?
-Given the huge number of atoms or molecules in a macroscopic system, such as a gas (on the order of 1023), it would clearly be impossible to track every single particle, solve the relevant equations for the motions of all the particles, and hence determine all the properties of the system.
+To put it another way, how are the perfect gas laws and the laws of thermodynamics to be explained in terms of Newton’s laws or the laws of quantum theory?
+Given the huge number of atoms or molecules in a macroscopic system, such as a gas (on the order of 1023), it would be impossible to track every single particle, solve the relevant equations for the motions of all the particles, and hence determine all the properties of the system.
 Statistical mechanics solves this problem by considering the macroscopic properties of the system to be averages over its microscopic ones.
 Thus, the laws obeyed by the macroscopic variables are regarded as being probabilistic, or statistical, in character.

 Consider the pressure exerted by the air in a balloon, for example.
 This is a macroscopic property, which one can measure directly and easily.
 Yet, the pressure is caused by the air molecules hitting the inside of the elastic skin of the balloon and transferring momentum to it.
-The pressure one feels is actually the average over these momentum transfers, per unit area.
+The pressure one feels is actually the average over these momentum transfers per unit area.

 One does not feel the individual collisions because the number of molecules hitting the skin per second is so large.
 Likewise, the temperature of a macroscopic body is related to the average kinetic energy of its constituent particles.
 It makes no sense to talk of the temperature of an individual atom or molecule; temperature is a concept that emerges as a collective property of many atoms or molecules.
 Thus, pressure, temperature, and the other macroscopic variables are average properties of the distribution of motions of collections of many particles.